HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Related Work

 GenZI~\cite{li2024genzi} recently introduced a new paradigm for 3D human-scene interaction synthesis, by distilling priors from text-to-image foundation models to generate interactions without requiring 3D interaction training data, focusing only on static interaction generation \cite{zhang2025interactanything,zhu2024dreamhoi,yang2024lemon,kim2024beyond}.
-Concurrent to our approach, ZeroHSI~\cite{li2024zerohsi}, DAViD~\cite{kim2025david}, and ZeroHOI~\cite{lou2025zero} have begun to address the challenge of zero-shot 4D human-object interaction synthesis to circumvent the need for 4D ground truth training data.
+Concurrent to our approach, ZeroHSI~\cite{li2024zerohsi}, DAViD~\cite{kim2025david}, and ZeroHOI~\cite{lou2025zero} have begun to address the challenge of zero-shot 4D HOI synthesis to circumvent the need for 4D ground truth training data.
 While these approaches also leverage knowledge from large video foundation models, they treat the human-object motion globally, lacking finer-grained interaction modeling at the level of parts.
 This limits the ability to capture complex contact dynamics and multi-object or multi-person interactions.
-In contrast, our approach proposes to explicitly model part affordances to guide synthesis, enabling generation of complex multi-interaction scenarios.
+For instance, ZeroHOI~\cite{lou2025zero} targets single-person single-object scenarios without an explicit part-level structure.
+In contrast, our approach introduces a structured Part Affordance Graph that explicitly encodes part-level contact and relative motion relations, which naturally extends to multi-interaction scenarios.

-\mypara{3D Affordance Analysis.} Various works have also proposed to study 3D affordances through structured graph representations to capture relations between humans and objects.
+\mypara{3D Affordance Analysis.} Various works have also proposed to study 3D affordances via structured graph representations to capture relations between humans and objects.
 PiGraphs~\cite{savva2016pigraphs} introduced a prototypical interaction graph representation to capture physical contact and visual attention relations between human body parts and 3D scenes, in order to synthesize static snapshots of human-scene interactions.
-In contrast to the graph-based representation, Fisher et al.~\cite{fisher2015activity} propose an activity heatmap representation learned from human-scene interactions for synthesizing new 3D scenes that enable similar interactions. iMapper~\cite{monszpart2019imapper} instead proposes to leverage ``scenelets" that capture short interaction subsequences as a database prior to reconstruct a human and the objects interacted with from monocular video observations of interactions.
+In contrast to the graph-based representation, Fisher et al.~\cite{fisher2015activity} propose an activity heatmap representation learned from human-scene interactions for synthesizing new 3D scenes that enable similar interactions. iMapper~\cite{monszpart2019imapper} instead proposes to leverage ``scenelets'' that capture short interaction subsequences as a database prior to reconstruct a human and the objects interacted with from monocular video observations.
 Inspired by these methods, we also propose to explicitly model affordance relations, as part-based affordance graphs of (multi-) human-object interactions for zero-shot 4D human-object interaction synthesis.